adambezecny/generator-with-promise/README.md

 # ES6 generator with promise
-Simple implementation/pattern of how waiting for promise to resolve with ES6 generator function
+Simple implementation/pattern waiting for promise to resolve with ES6 generator function

 ## Based on
 - https://davidwalsh.name/es6-generators